The Sport of Photography

 Being artistic and maintaining a certain level of photographic technical expertise, while juggling several camera bodies and long lenses, is not unlike the sport of rhythmic gymnastics.

-Racing through traffic to assignments, finding a parking spot, setting up and shooting the event, tearing down, and then rushing to edit and transmit before deadline could qualify as a very modern pentathlon.
-Points would be earned not just for speed but also for technical accuracy, creative style and how close the parking spot is.
+Racing through traffic to assignments, finding a parking spot, setting up and shooting the event, tearing down, and then rushing to edit and transmit before deadline, could qualify as a very modern pentathlon.
+Points would be earned not just for speed but also for technical accuracy, creative style, and how close the parking spot is.

-News photographers work in rain, snow, tear gas or pepper spray.
+News photographers work through rain, snow, tear gas or pepper spray.
 They will lay on the ground, (snow, mud, or water), climb 6-storey-high fire ladders, lean off bridges, hang from an open helicopter door, ride backwards on a speeding motorcycle, or climb to the top of a building still under construction.
 During demonstrations, they will try to avoid getting hit by rocks, bottles, rubber bullets and water cannons, while still making photographs with some creativity.

 Wedding photographers have to deal with the mother of the bride.